 What exists today

-A working data platform at app.nybenchmark.org with:
+A working data platform at benchmarkusa.org with:

-- 661,000+ data points imported from the NYS Office of the State Comptroller (61 cities, since 1995) and the U.S. Census Bureau (population, income, poverty, since 2012)
+• 15.3 million+ data points imported from the NYS Office of the State Comptroller (62 cities, 57 counties, 933 towns, 558 villages, 689 school districts — since 1995), the NYC Comptroller’s ACFR (FY 2016-2025), the U.S. Census Bureau (population, income, poverty, since 2012), and the OSC Fiscal Stress Monitoring System (fiscal and environmental stress scores, 2012-present)

-- Ranked dashboards — Cities ranked by Fund Balance %, Debt Service %, and Per-Capita Spending, making it immediately visible which cities are financially healthy and which are under stress
+• Ranked dashboards — Cities ranked by Fund Balance %, Debt Service %, and Per-Capita Spending, making it immediately visible which cities are financially healthy and which are under stress

-- Per-city trend charts — Revenue, expenditure, and balance sheet trends since 1995 for each city
+• Per-city trend charts — Revenue, expenditure, and balance sheet trends since 1995 for each city

-- Derived fiscal health metrics — Fund Balance as a % of Expenditures, Debt Service as a % of Expenditures, and Per-Capita Spending — ratios that make comparison across cities of different sizes meaningful
+• Derived fiscal health metrics — Fund Balance as a % of Expenditures, Debt Service as a % of Expenditures, and Per-Capita Spending — ratios that make comparison across cities of different sizes meaningful

-- Non-filer tracking — Identification and public accountability for cities that fail to file required financial reports (approximately 20% of NY local governments file late or not at all)
+• Non-filer tracking — Identification and public accountability for cities that fail to file required financial reports (approximately 20% of NY local governments file late or not at all)

-- Data quality infrastructure — Exclusion of custodial pass-throughs and interfund transfers that would otherwise inflate expenditure figures by 40-50% for some cities; all-fund approach that handles the wide variation in how cities organize their budgets
+• Data quality infrastructure — Exclusion of custodial pass-throughs and interfund transfers that would otherwise inflate expenditure figures by 40-50% for some cities; all-fund approach that handles the wide variation in how cities organize their budgets

 Near-term: Comparison tools